AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/introduction-ci-cd-pipelines.md

 ## Understanding CI-CD Pipelines in Cloud Manager {#understand-pipelines}

-The following table categorizes the pipelines in Cloud Manager along with their usage.
+The following table summarizes all the pipelines in Cloud Manager along with their usage.

 |Pipeline Type|Deployment or Code Quality|Source Code|When to Use|When or Why Should I use?|
 |--- |--- |--- |---|---|---|
 |Production or Non-production|Deployment|Front End|To deploy front end code.
 Front end code is any code that is served as a static file.
 It is separate from UI code served by AEM.
 It includes Sites Themes, Customer defined SPAs, Firefly SPAs and any other solutions.
 Must be on AEM version.| Fast deployment times.<br> Multiple front-end pipelines can be configured and run concurrently per environment.|
 ||Deployment|Full Stack|To deploy back-end, front-end and HTTPD/dispatcher configuration all at the same time.
 Note: Some restrictions apply.| When Front end or Web Tier Config pipelines have not yet  been adopted.|
 ||Deployment|Web Tier Config|To exclusively deploy HTTPD/dispatcher configuration in a matter of minutes.
 This streamlined pipeline provides users who wish to only deploy dispatcher configuration changes, an accelerated means to do so.
 Note: Must be on AEM version [version] | Fast deployment times.|

 ## Cloud Manager Front End Pipelines {#front-end}